EngineerLND/MicroHIDReturn/README.md

 # MicroHIDReturn (LabAPI)

-**MicroHIDReturn** is a lightweight and immersive plugin for SCP: SL built on **LabAPI**.
-It allows to return the Micro HID to its pedestal — a feature that's missing in vanilla gameplay — while adding a realistic charging mechanic with atmospheric sound effects.
+**MicroHIDReturn** is a simple plugin for SCP: SL built on **LabAPI**.
+It allows to return the Micro HID to its pedestal - a feature that's missing in vanilla gameplay - while adding a realistic charging mechanic with atmospheric sound effects.

 ---

 ## ✨ Features

-- 🔄 **Return Micro HID to Pedestal** — Place the Micro HID back on its pedestal with your interaction button.
+- 🔄 **Return Micro HID to Pedestal** - Place the Micro HID back on its pedestal with your interaction button.
-- ⚡ **Charging Mechanics** — Recharge your Micro HID at the pedestal with fully configurable charge speed (Optional.
+- ⚡ **Charging Mechanics** - Recharge your Micro HID at the pedestal with fully configurable charge speed (Optional.
 Can be turned off in config.).
-- 🔊 **Atmospheric Sounds** — Immersive audio feedback during the charging process (optional).
+- 🔊 **Atmospheric Sounds** - Immersive audio feedback during the charging process (optional).
-- 🧩 **Custom Micro HID Compatible** — Works seamlessly with plugins that add custom Micro HID variants (doesn't create new items, uses the one from your hand)
+- 🧩 **Custom Micro HID Compatible** - Works seamlessly with plugins that add custom Micro HID variants (doesn't create new items, uses the one from your hand)
-- ⚙️ **Fully Configurable** — Toggle features on/off and adjust values to your liking
+- ⚙️ **Fully Configurable** - Toggle features on/off and adjust values to your liking

 ---